 However, domain authorities in Europe shut the site down, and Popcorn Time was moved to popcorn-time.se.

 Another version, popcorntime.io, released a VPN in November 2014 and became one of the first forks to monetize the already illegal service.

 Further regulation and dwindling traffic

-While the popular .io fork was still online in early 2016, the emergence of streaming services such as Netflix and Amazon Prime continued to take users away from Popcorn Time.
-The platform then became even less palatable in 2017 after reports surfaced that subtitle files were infected with malware.
+The platform became even less palatable in 2017 after reports surfaced that subtitle files were infected with malware.

 The Movie Picture Association of America – instrumental in initiating lawsuits earlier in the piece – then sued GitHub for violating copyright.
 While the source code was taken down, it reappeared two weeks later because the code itself was not subject to copyright law.

 - Popcorn Time is a free BitTorrent client with a media player that allows users to watch various TV shows and movies.
 It was created by an anonymous team of Argentinian developers in 2014.

 - Shortly after launch, Popcorn Time faced legal threats from movie producers and was shut down.
 However, due to its open-source nature, other developers quickly revived and relaunched the platform on different domains.

 - Popcorn Time faced multiple domain changes as authorities shut down various iterations of the platform.
 Legal action and the fear of heavy fines led to a decrease in traffic.

 - The emergence of legal streaming services like Netflix and Amazon Prime further impacted Popcorn Time’s user base.
 Reports of malware-infected subtitle files also tarnished the platform’s reputation.